holoviz/panel/doc/tutorials/basic/serve.md

 Bokeh app running at: http://localhost:5006/app
 ```

-That line shows the URL where your app is being served, in your local machine.
+That line shows the URL where your app is being served, on your local machine.

-:::{admonition} Note
+:::{note}
 The `Bokeh server` is mentioned because Panel is built on top of [Bokeh](https://docs.bokeh.org).
 :::